HDFGroup/hdf5/README.txt

 E.g., subscribe hdf5

 Messages to be sent to the list should be sent to "<list>@ncsa.uiuc.edu".

-Nearly daily code snapshots are now being provided at the following URL:
-    ftp://hdf.ncsa.uiuc.edu/pub/outgoing/hdf5/snapshots
-Please read the readme file in that directory before working with a library snapshot.

 The HDF5 website is located at http://hdf.ncsa.uiuc.edu/HDF5/